Thanks for visiting my page. Below is my bio. Feel free to copy and use. Cheers, jeff

 Jeff is one of the most followed analysts in Asia (+3.1M followers on LinkedIn).
 He was also the #1 LinkedIn Top Voice for Finance globally (2017) and a Top Voice for China (2016, 2017, 2018).
 He is frequently cited as a global influencer by companies such as Huawei and Alibaba.
 He has been seen on Bloomberg, CGTN, CBS News, ABC and other programs.

-He is the host of the Tech Strategy Podcast, a best-selling author, and a former CEIBS and Sasin business professor and.
+He is the host of the Tech Strategy Podcast, a best-selling author, and a former Peking University, CEIBS, and Sasin business professor.

 Jeff does executive programs and keynote speeches at companies, boards, and conferences around the world.
 Topics for writing / speaking include:

 - Asia’s latest and most important technology trends.

 - China’s digital giants – including Alibaba, Tencent, Baidu, Toutiao, Meituan and others.